 Real "T-shirt Connoisseurs" know that a T-shirt can turn anyone into a mobile billboard for their cause, whatever that may be.
-Some people prefer to be Branded with corporate logos while others show their independence by avoiding those images like a plague.
-"These are my people.” says, BoyManDude.
+Some people prefer to be branded with corporate logos while others show their independence by avoiding those images like a plague.
+"These are my people.” says Bill Bored.

-When asked about his graphic concepts, BoyManDude explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad. personally, I'm not a fan of cute. defiantly not a fan of punny.
+When asked about his graphic concepts, Bill explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad.
+Personally, I'm not a fan of cute. definitely not a fan of punny.
 In general, I prefer to be misunderstood.
-That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts -- present-day graphics employing resurrected images."
+That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts."

-Anyone of any gender, knows that a regular weight, extra soft, and heavyweight cotton T-shirt is a lot more than just a casual everyday garment.
-For most it is an outward expression of your inner self (or something like that).
+Anyone, of any gender, knows that a T-shirt is a lot more than just a trendy everyday garment.
+For most, it is an outward expression of your inner self (or something like that.
+Right?).
 For others, depending on your preferred fit, it's like a second skin.

-Everyone has to know by now that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
+Everyone knows, by now, that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
 Even without words, a graphic on a T-shirt can connect you to your tribe, or get you invited into a new one.

 Check out all of Last Door On The Left's Collections of repurposed graphics.
 Share 'em with your friends.
 Explore, shop, and remember to close the door on your way out.